 “Sure, Daddy.”
 Mel put the pitcher on the table in front of them and headed inside.

 Royce looked across the table at Gray.
 “Melanie reminds me so much of her mother.
-I don’t know what I would’ve done without her after my Trudy passed on.
-Having her and Matt living here now with the kids has really brought life back into this place.
+I don’t know what I would’ve done without her after my Trudy passed on last year.
+Having her and Matt living here with the kids has really brought life back into this place.
 You’ll meet Matt soon.
 He’s been negotiating for two new cars all morning, but I’m optimistic he’ll get us a good deal.”
-Royce stuck his thumb out and jerked it toward Sami.
+Royce stuck his thumb out and jerked it toward Sami Jo.
 “Meanwhile, this one is costing me an arm and a leg in tires every single time she races.”

-Royce picked up a blue file folder from the accent table next to him.
-“We got a problem, kiddo.
-Now, these are just copies but—” When Sami grasped it, he didn’t let go.
-“I want you to take this seriously.”
+Royce picked up a blue file folder from the accent table and passed it to her.
+When she tried to take it, he didn’t let go.
+“I want you to take this seriously.
+Especially after—”

-Sami tugged the folder out of his hand and opened it.
-Inside, she found several pages of hand-scrawled messages and a few photos of herself with lewd gestures drawn on them in Sharpie.
-She frowned and looked to Royce, trying to think of a way to lessen her uncle’s concern.
-“I get this crap all the time.
+Sami Jo tugged the folder out of his hand and opened it.
+Inside, were several photos of her at races and other appearances.
+Each had lewd words and images drawn over them in Sharpie.
+She shrugged, trying to think of a way to lessen her uncle’s concern.
+“I always get this crap.
 So what?”

 It was true.
 She’d had plenty of deranged individuals trying to contact her.
-She always blew it off as part of the profession.
+She always blew it off, knowing it was part of being in the public eye.

-Sami blinked at her uncle for a few moments.
+Sami Jo blinked at her uncle for a few moments.
 “I don’t need a bodyguard.”
-She closed the folder, tossed it onto the table and stared at Gray, struggling to keep her cool as he sat with his hands folded in his lap like he was judging her.
+She closed the folder, tossed it onto the table and stared at Gray.
+She struggled to keep her cool as he sat with his hands folded in his lap like he was judging her.
 “I thought you were in the Marines.”

 “I was.
-I have my own firm now.
-We provide security, personal and corporate, and provide investigative services to gather info and evidence.”
+I own my own firm now.
+We provide protection and investigative services—”

 A cacophony of gulls drowned him out as she headed through the smooth sand leading toward the water.